daniel-waiguru/QuickStay/README.md

 * Architecture
     * MVVM—Model View ViewModel pattern with Feature-based modularization.
-    * NB This can be modified to include a domain layer for each feature depending on the business logic needed to be handled.
+    * N/B This can be modified to include a domain layer for each feature depending on the business logic needed to be handled.
-    * NB This is a small project hence Modularization is an overkill but it is implemented to demonstrate how Feature based modularization can be implemented in a large scale complex project
+    * N/B This is a small project, hence Modularization is an overkill, but it is implemented to demonstrate how Feature-based modularization can be implemented in a large-scale complex project

   <img src="/docs/tripitaca_arch.png" />
 * Gradle